Joan Robinson Hill: Marriage to John Hill

 On September 28, 1957, Joan married Dr. John Hill, described by the Houston Chronicle as "one of the city's leading plastic surgeons".

 John Robert Hill (1931–1972) was the second of three children born to farmer Robert Raymond Hill, and his wife, Myra Hannah (Rice) Hill, of Edcouch, Texas.
+Hill's mother was deeply religious and Hill was raised in a strict Christian household.
+Hill was also religious and attended the Church of Christ.
 At their mother's insistence, all three Hill children received piano lessons, with John and Julian becoming gifted musicians.
 Hill studied a liberal arts course at Abilene Christian College, where he graduated summa cum laude; he then attended Baylor College of Medicine in Houston.
 After graduating, he took a residency in surgery at Houston's Hermann Hospital.

-During the 1950s, Houston-based surgeons such as Michael E. DeBakey and Denton Cooley were pioneering new heart surgery techniques, attracting a high volume of medical residents who wished to study under their tutelage.
+During the 1950s, Houston-based surgeons such as Michael E. DeBakey and Denton Cooley were pioneering new heart-surgery techniques, attracting a high volume of medical residents who wished to study under their tutelage.
 Realizing that the city would soon be awash with cardiac surgeons, Hill looked at alternative surgical careers, eventually opting for plastic surgery.
-At the time, only ten certified plastic surgeons were practicing in Houston, and Hill believed he could make more money in the profession.
+At the time, only 10 certified plastic surgeons were practicing in Houston, and Hill believed he could make more money in the profession.
 He was a popular member of the residency program, but almost had his medical career cut short after perforating a patient's bowel during a routine operation, then stitching the man up without repairing the damage.
 The patient later died of peritonitis, and Hill received a severe reprimand after an autopsy uncovered his mistake.
 Upon completing his residency, Hill was offered a partnership by Nathan Roth, a New York City-trained surgeon who had established himself in Houston, and he joined the practice in 1963.
 Hill's partnership with Roth got off to a difficult start after he failed to warn his first patient that a drill bit had broken off during a jaw repair operation, leaving it embedded in the patient's face.
 When challenged by Roth, Hill was apologetic about his error, saying he had been "hesitant to mention this mistake on my very first case".
 Hill's brother, Julian, had committed suicide shortly before the incident, and Roth gave Hill the benefit of the doubt because of this.
 The partnership between Hill and Roth was dissolved in 1967 after Roth grew tired of the other surgeon's repeated requests that Roth cover for him so that he could give music recitals.
 Hill then established his own practice in the same building as his former business partner.